 Whether a person is an agent is to be determined by reference to all the relevant circumstances and not merely the nature of the relationship between the two parties.
 Note that subsidiaries and employees may all be associated persons.

-If an agent bribes another person intending to obtain or retain business, or an advantage in the conduct of business for the commercial organisation, the commercial organisation will be guilty
+If an agent bribes another person intending to obtain or retain business, or an advantage in the conduct of business for the commercial organisation, the commercial organisation

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.